 For example, infographics and tables, break down complex information and statistics.
 While other visuals like stock photos, videos, graphics, and GIFs break up content so it’s easier and more enjoyable to read.

-There are a several factors to consider when optimizing your images for search:
+There are several factors to consider when optimizing your images for search:

 - Create image alt tags with relevant keywords.
 The alt tags should describe what’s in the image in plain language.
-For examples, “woman holding a smartphone.”
+For example, “woman holding a smartphone.”

 - Use the right file format.
 JPEG works well for images with lots of colors, and PNG works best for simple images.
 GIFs are great for animation.